 For quite some time, there has been a U.S. trade deficit.
 A key part of that deficit is rising oil imports, widening the gap between our exports and imports.
-In fact, it is estimated that the U.S. spends approximately $1 billion dollars per day on oil overseas that could be used to fund initiatives at home.
 In addition to exacerbating global warming, massive oil importations fuel dangerous and unstable governments whose economies depend on oil.
 Furthermore, big oil companies continue to profit off of this dangerous commodity.

-In terms of approximations, the U.S. imports a large chunk of their oil from countries that are dangerous and unstable.
+According to the U.S. Energy Information Administration, The U.S. imports a large chunk of their oil from countries including Saudi Arabia and Columbia, which are dangerous and unstable.
 Our huge demand for oil from foreign countries ends up increasing the price of oil on the global market, benefiting countries, such as Iran, that produce oil and do not sell to us.
 Oftentimes, the regimes and elites of these nations benefit from selling oil rather than splitting the revenue among their people, increasing economic disparity in those countries.

 Another issue with our dependence on oil is that fact that giant oil companies continue to profit off of the status quo.
 Many of these corporations have the resources to lobby for increasing American energy independence.
-As a result of their actions, these companies profit from buying oil from dangerous countries such as Saudi Arabia, Iraq, Syria, and Algeria.
+As a result of their actions, these companies profit from buying oil from dangerous countries such as Saudi Arabia and Columbia.
 Their efforts to block climate and clean-energy legislation continues to further impede action on climate change.